SEKOIA-IO/documentation/_shared_content/automate/index.md

 If you need to attribute this role to someone, go to Your Account settings > Managed Communities > The user in question > `+ Role` > Select `Symphony Operator`.

+To learn more about how to attribute roles within your community, please refer to this [section.](https://docs.sekoia.io/getting_started/invite_users/))

 !!! note
     Depending on which app you’ll be creating playbooks for, you might need to have additional permissions linked to each app (Intelligence Center or Operations Center).

 **Example:**

-To create playbooks for your TIP, you will need to have the following roles and permissions in addition to Symphony Operator:
+To create playbooks for your XDR, you will need to have the role `OC_viewer` or `OC_admin` in addition to `Symphony Operator`.

 ### Generate API Key